BMP of Oil and Gas Development

 Many people associated with oil and gas development think of BMPs as strictly voluntary practices.
 In the Intermountain Oil and Gas BMP Project Database, we have taken a more expansive view of BMPs, in part because what is voluntary today may be required tomorrow or may change from one jurisdiction to another.
 Consequently, we have included both voluntary and required practices in our database.
 We designate BMPs as either “Required” or “Recommended” in the database and provide our rationale for this designation in our bibliography.

 Only a small percentage of BMPs are designated as “required” practices because they are codified in law or regulation.
 Many more BMPs are required by regulatory agencies but not through statute or regulation.
-For example, the may be required BMPs because they are stipulations on leases, conditions of approval on permits, or otherwise agreed to by industry as mitigation during the environmental impact analysis process.
+For example, the practice may be required BMPs because they are stipulations on leases, conditions of approval on permits, or otherwise agreed to by industry as mitigation during the environmental impact analysis process.
 Still more BMPs are designated in the BMP Database as “Recommended” -- simply voluntary practices being implemented by industry or recommended by various entities to minimize the impacts of development.

 To learn more . . .